tomata85/city-bingo/README.md

 # City Bingo App

-A reccomendation application and game.
+A reccomendation application and game (mobile).

 Visit at: http://www.city-bingo.xyz/